 The Independent Day Program (IDP) volunteers run a number of therapeutic programs, including arts and crafts, photography, current events and yoga for adults with mental health needs.
 Share your talents by teaching a special skill to our clients.

 Café ARK, our weekly, catered dinner program is staffed by a crew of dedicated volunteers who set-up, plate and serve meals, interact with clients and clean up afterwards.

 Teens are welcome at Café ARK dinners or to help with our High Holiday Food Drive, packing school supplies in backpacks, preparing orders in our food pantry and more.

 Do you have a young child?
 Join our in-house Jewish educator at a Family Volunteering event for age-appropriate activities relating to helping others and stocking our food pantry.
 This program is designed for families with children from birth to bar/bat mitzvah.
-For more information, email Rebecca Fletcher.
-To sign-up for an upcoming family volunteer program, click here.
+For more information, click here or email Rebecca Fletcher.
+To sign-up for an upcoming family volunteer program, register here.

 Pre-teens can make a real difference in the world and the bar/bat mitzvah project is one way to make that happen.
 From Café ARK to running a food drive to assisting with various other projects, we have a multitude of ways that pre-teens can give back as they prepare to become young adults.

 Religious schools and day schools, sisterhoods and men’s clubs and other social groups sort and stock food in our pantry throughout the year.
 Each group volunteer opportunity includes an education program uniquely designed for the group’s needs.
 Contact our educator, Rebecca Fletcher, to schedule your group’s visit to The ARK.